ttom795/TobyLang/README.md

 # TobyLang

-TobyLang is a simple, minimalist language that supports variable assignments, basic arithmetic, and print statements.
+TobyLang is a minimalist esolang that supports variable assignments, basic arithmetic, and print statements.

 This project was a test of my ability to implement parsing and evaluating expressions.

 ## Example Code

-An example file is included, but you can also type out commands line by line.
+An example file is included - simply drag and drop to run it - and you can also type out commands line by line.

 ### Assigning a Value